 You are probably aware that the mouth is one of the “dirtiest” parts of the body, mostly because it plays host to millions of different kinds of bacteria.
-A Leander TX dentist would explain that most of these are harmless, and some are actually beneficial because it helps in the breakdown of the food that we eat.
+Most of these are harmless, and some are actually beneficial because it helps in the breakdown of the food that we eat.
 However, there are some bacteria that can cause harm when we have poor dental hygiene, generally manifesting in bad breath and tooth decay, and on occasion it carries more serious consequences.

 A study by New York University researchers suggested in 2010 that gum inflammation may be implicated in Alzheimer’s disease to a certain degree.
 They concluded this after reviewing 20 years of data culled from 152 Danish subjects that participated in the Glostrop Aging Study, most of whom began the study in their 50s.
 The study ended in 1984 when all the subjects were 70 years old and above.